Nassira Belloula: Biography

 Belloula joined the l’Ecole Nationale des Cadres de la Jeunesse in the 1980s. by passing the entrance exam.
 Belloula began practice as a freelance journalist in 1992.
 Beginning in 1994, she worked for Algerian newspapers and online news venues including Le Soir d’Algérie, Le Matin, La Nouvelle République, and Liberté.
 She is a founding member of the Algerian literary magazine, L’Ivrescq.

 In 2010, Belloula moved to Montreal, Canada.

 Activism and Writing

-Belloulas work deals most significantly with women's issues, including cultural and religious restrictions, education, social relations, traditions, confinement, and violence.
+Belloula's work deals most significantly with women's issues, including cultural and religious restrictions, education, social relations, traditions, confinement, and violence.
 She was a founding member of the executive board of the Algerian Human Rights Foundation of the Child and Adolescent (1993-1998).
 Her 2000 text, Algérie, le massacre des innocents, concerns itself with the massacre of Algerian civilians.
 She served two terms as a member of the Algerian Commission on Human Rights, an affiliate of the United Nations.